 The standard dose is one tablespoon of Epsom salt when applied as a side-dressing.
 In a drip system, you should dissolve one to two pounds of Epsom salts in one hundred gallons of water and drench the plants with it.
 Don’t mix the salts with any other water-soluble fertilizer.

-- AGRICULTURE GRADE EPSOM SALT FOR GARDENING: From plants and vegetables to flowers and lawns, Epsom...
+- From plants and vegetables to flowers and lawns, Epsom Salt - also known as...

-- FOR PLANTS AND GARDEN: Epsom Salt can do amazing things to help your Garden flourish.
+- Epsom Salt can do amazing things to help your Garden flourish.
 Epsom Salt for...

-- ALL NATURAL SOIL ADDITIVE: For soil naturally low in magnesium, applying Epsom Salt can help raise...
+- For soil naturally low in magnesium, applying Epsom Salt can help raise...

 You can also create a foliar spray consisting of a solution of 2% Epsom salts in water and apply it to the leaves of the plants for a week.
 The foliar feed spray should be used on the leaves early in the morning while their pores are still open.
 In the heat of the day, the leaf pores close to prevent water loss.